zama-ai/httpz-solidity/docs/fundamentals/asXXoperation.md

-# asEbool, asUintXX and asEbytesXX operations
+# asEbool, asEuintXX, asEaddress and asEbytesXX operations

 This documentation covers the `asEbool`, `asEuintXX`, and `asEbytesXX` operations provided by the TFHE library for working with encrypted data in the fhEVM.
 These operations are essential for converting between plaintext and encrypted types, as well as handling encrypted inputs.